Hayme Hatun (Diriliş: Ertuğrul)

 Hayme Hatun, also known as Hayme Ana due to her loving everyone as her own children, is a character in the Turkish TV series Diriliş: Ertuğrul.
 Hayme is portrayed by Turkish actress Hülya Darcan and the character is based on the alleged grandmother of Osman I, Hayme Hatun.

 Background

-Hayme Hatun was born in the Dodurga tribe to her father the bey of the tribe, and she had elder brothers, all of whom were martyred except Korkut.
+Hayme Hatun was born in the Dodurga tribe.
+Her father was the bey of the tribe, and she had elder brothers, all of whom except Korkut were martyred.
 After Süleyman Şah's first wife died, he came to ask for Hayme Hatun's hand from her father, the Bey of the Dodurga.

 Personality

 Hayme Ana, sometimes spelt as Haymana, has a strong personality, being ready to fight anyone, even the toughest of men.
 She is not only intelligent but also very loving and kind, earning the name "Hayme Ana", meaning "Mother Hayme" in English.
 Hayme Hatun cares for everyone as her own.

 The TRT 1 website states about her character; "She is a woman who will not hesitate to pick up the sword for the sake of her tribe and the good of her sons.
 Hayme Ana also has enough political awareness and skills to lead her people in the absence of the men."